Labiri/nazcawiki/coinbase.md

 ![send_eth](https://i.imgur.com/Ee9uiao.png) Go to Accounts in the menu, look for the currency you’d like to send, then click `Send`.
 A prompt will come up instructing you to put in the recipients address and the amount you’d like to send.
 Ethereum example:
 ***

 You are now ready to send them to your Binance account.
-If you don't have a Binance account, please check the next section of this guide.
+If you don't have an account yet, check the section [Registering a Binance account](binance.md) of this guide.